 The restaurant that’s so good they (sort of) named it twice!
 Surely ‘Press for Champagne’ was designed precisely for the end of the COVID-19 crisis?

-Every oligarch probably has their own Champagne button close to hand at all times, whether it’s on their 300ft yacht or their $20m jet, or at Bob Bob Ricard.
+Every oligarch worth his salt probably has their own Champagne button close to hand at all times, whether it’s on their 300ft yacht or their $20m jet, or at Bob Bob Ricard.
 The Russian restaurant is seriously smart, and not just by Russian resto standards, it’s one of Soho’s gems and in normal times it’s more buzzing than its all of its Champagne buttons pressed together.

 Eccentric and creative, the restaurant fuses rich famous with Russian suave, a world where everything is gold, marble or velvet.
 The food is a mixture of British and Russian ‘best hits’ and comes from the kitchen of mastermind chef Eric Chavot.